khiner/ProcessingRayTracer/README.md

 # ProcessingRayTracer

-Processing projects implementing ray tracing, implicit surface generation, and mesh manipulation.
+This repo holds ray tracing, implicit surface generation, and mesh manipulation implementations, writting in the Processing (Java) language, implemented for Computer Graphics (CS-6491), Spring 2024, GA Tech.

-This repo holds all my project implementations for Computer Graphics (CS-6491), Spring 2024, GA Tech.
+Much of the documentation below was adapted from the assignment descriptions written by the course instructor, Dr. Greg Turk.

 ## Run